utsav-arandhara/data-science-repo/README.md

 2. Goal Analysis for Women and Men football.
 3. Analyzing gender bias in UCB Admissions data set (pre-loaded in R).
 4. Analyzing Tuberculosis in the BRICS countries using WHO data sets.

+## Author
+Utsav Arandhara

+## Comments
+All the projects are meant as preliminary work and are a work in progress.